G-Iarrusso/casino-night/README.txt

 Minimum resolution 1400 X 900
 Proper IO devices
-Java installed on machine, game will prompt users to download java if they do not have it
+Java installed on machine, game will prompt users to download java if they do not have it Must have working Windows OS, application will not work on MAC OS

 Installing